kmarekspartz/kyle.marek-spartz.org/posts/2015-01-20-review-checklists.md

 - <input type="checkbox"/> What went well last week?
 - <input type="checkbox"/> What didn't go well last week?
 - <input type="checkbox"/> What do I want to get done this week?
-- <input type="checkbox"/> Groom someday items in Things.
+- <input type="checkbox"/> Review someday actions in Things, moving to next as needed.
-- <input type="checkbox"/> Groom unscheduled items in Outlook.
+- <input type="checkbox"/> Review unscheduled actions in Outlook, scheduling as needed.
 - <input type="checkbox"/> Do I have appointments to make?
-- <input type="checkbox"/> Review old emails in Inbox.

 ### Monthly Review

 - <input type="checkbox"/> What went well last month?
 - <input type="checkbox"/> What didn't go well last month?
-- <input type="checkbox"/> Groom todo items in Outlook.
 - <input type="checkbox"/> What do I want to get done this month?
 - <input type="checkbox"/> What events are this month?
 - <input type="checkbox"/> What projects are my focus this month?